 Put in more effort and not sour grape about the situation

-Believing that everything genuinely happens for a reason is a good thing and a sign that you are emotionally healthy.
-In fact, when you hold onto being emotionally healthy, it can make you feel less guilty about your decisions in life.
-However, you shouldn’t use it as an excuse and convince yourself that it is okay to cling to negative emotions.
-Instead, use your emotional strength to allow you to maintain a positive preview of the things around you.
-It would be emotionally healthy to believe in it because that belief can help you:
+Believing that everything genuinely happens for a reason is a good thing and a sign that you are psychologically well.
+In fact, it can make you feel less guilty about your decisions in life.
+However, you shouldn’t use it as an excuse and convince yourself that it is okay to cling to negative feelings.
+Instead, use your strength to allow you to maintain a positive preview of the things around you.
+It would be good to believe in it because that belief can help you: